DataONEorg/dataone-web/content/community/participate.md

         data repositories exposing their catalogs through a simple integrated infrastructure.
         To have your data show in a DataONE search, contribute data to one of our [Member Repositories](/network/) which serve a broad range of domains and data types.
-Is you preferred data repository not listed?
+Is your preferred data repository not listed?
 Talk to them about joining our repository network.
       clickable: false
       href: ''